Dodge Charger Concept – 1981 PPG Pace Car

 Current Status

 With just 1118 miles, it was purchased from the Harrah Collection by a private party.
-It’s now in the Klairmont Kollection in Chicago, Il.
+It was then featured in the Klairmont Kollection in Chicago, Il.